janerigby/astro-pandas-tutorials/README.md

 Tutoral #5, <a href="https://github.com/janerigby/astro-pandas-tutorials/blob/master/Plot%20directly%20from%20Pandas.ipynb">Plot directly from Pandas</a>, shows how you can directly plot a Pandas DataFrame, in a matplotlib-compatible way.
 May be faster than pyplot.plot() for quick-loock visualization.

 Tutoral #6 is *your chance to contribute!*

+Other resources:
+The O'Reilly book <a href="http://shop.oreilly.com/product/0636920023784.do">
+Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython</a>, by Wes McKinney (the creator of Pandas), is getting rave reviews.

+Here's <a href="https://github.com/BrownDwarf/ApJdataFrames">a trove of Brown Dwarf examples using Pandas</a>.